 1 Push-Ups, 20 Sit-Ups

-If you are interested in setting up a training corner at home, we recommend you to read this article where we talk about the best material that you can compare according to the space you have.
+If you are interested in setting up a training corner at home, we recommend you to read this article where we talk about some options if you are looking to train at home..

 What are CrossFit Benchmarks?

 CrossFit Benchmarks are workouts that are used as a standard in order to be able to measure your progress.
-While the day-to-day WOD is always varied, Benchmarks are used to measure your progress. periodically repeated to be able to compare brands.
+While the day-to-day WOD is always varied, Benchmarks are used to measure your progress periodically repeated to be able to compare previous scores.